SAP/sap-btp-service-operator/README.md

 * Store these credentials securely in a secret.

-You have several options at your disposal to work with multiple subaccounts in a cluster by configuring secrets on several levels:
+You have several options at your disposal to define working with multiple subaccounts in a cluster by configuring secrets on the following levels:

 ### 1. Namespace Level

-To associate namespace to a specific subaccount you have to maintain the access credentials to the subaccount in a secret which is dedicated for the specific namespace.
+To associate namespace to a specific subaccount you maintain the access credentials to the subaccount in a secret which is dedicated to a specific namespace.
 Such secret can be located either in the namespace itself or in a centrally-managed namespace:

 #### Namespace Secret

 Define a secret named `sap-btp-service-operator` in the namespace.